ropensci/cffr/tests/testthat/_snaps/cff-read.md

     Message
       ! `meta` must be `NULL` or a <packageDescription> object, not a string.
 Using `meta = NULL`.

-# Creating cff from packages encoded in latin1
+# cff_read converts latin1 package metadata to UTF-8

     Code
       cffobj